Varun0157/language-models/README.md

 ## installation
 The env files are available in [the data directory](./data/).
-If you want to resolve the depdencies yourself, refer to [the env file created from history](./data/envs-hist.yml), else, attempt the installation as below.
+If you want to resolve the dependencies yourself, refer to [the env file created from history](./data/envs-hist.yml), else, attempt the installation as below.

 ```sh
 conda env create -f data/envs-all.yml